voiweb/voiweb-utils/README.md

 # voiweb-utils
-This is a collection of commonly used tool classes for quickly building projects
+This is a collection of commonly used tool classes for quickly building projects.